Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 Submit your resignation as an Architect AIBC

-- Use the title Architect AIBC following their name.
+- Use the title of architect or Architect AIBC (Regulatory Guidance: Right to Title)

 Apply for reinstatement of registration